rochiweg-cloud/CV/_teaching/Diplo.md

 I served as a Teaching Assistant in the following seminars:

-## Module 1: Introduction to Data Science for Social Scientists
+Introduction to Data Science for Social Scientists

 Course content:
 - What is data science?
 Relationship and applications in social sciences